IBS-Mobile-iOS/IBSKit/README.md

 IBSHaptic.feedback.execute(with: IBSHaptic.FeedbackType)
 ```

-Where `IBSHaptic.FeedbackType` is an enumeration that provides tactile return types.
+Where `IBSHaptic.FeedbackType` is an enumeration that provides haptic feedback types.

 ```swift
 public enum IBSHaptic.FeedbackType: String, CaseIterable {